 Chicago Office Prices Lowest Among Gateway Markets

-The metro registered a high number of sales despite tame values for Chicago office prices, CommercialEdge data shows.
+The metro recorded a high number of sales despite tame metrics, CommercialEdge data shows.

 Due to several challenges in the office sector, including reduced demand and high interest rates, office sales nationwide have been driven by institutions selling high-quality assets.
-This strategy helps them balance their portfolios, reduce their office exposure, and mitigate risk on their balance sheets.
+This strategy helped them balance their portfolios, reduce their office exposure and mitigate risk on their balance sheets.

 A halt in new construction starts

-In April, Chicago recorded 1.7 million square feet of office space underway across nine properties, which represented 0.5 percent of existing stock.
+In April, Chicago had 1.0 million square feet of office space underway, which represented 0.3 percent of existing stock.
 Meanwhile, the national figure stood at 1.5 percent.
 Among peer markets, Chicago was on par with Washington, D.C.
 (0.9 percent), while other metros such as Seattle (3.6 percent) recorded above-average figures.

 The second largest project underway is 919 West Fulton, a 360,000-square-foot development in Chicago’s downtown.
 The developer, Fulton Street Cos., has secured $233 million in both equity and debt financing for the 11-story office building.